 The City will consult with local disability advocacy groups to identify the most effective ways to reach persons with different types of disabilities, and if willing, use their communication networks to provide notice of upcoming events of interest to the disability community.
 The locations of all public hearings as described herein shall be made accessible to persons with disabilities.
 The City shall provide a sign language interpreter whenever the Citizen Participation Coordinator is notified in advance that one or more deaf persons will be in attendance.
 The City shall provide reasonable accommodations whenever the Citizen Participation Coordinator is notified in advance that one or more hearing or visually impaired persons will be in attendance at a meeting or workshop.
-Additionally, the City shall provide reasonable accommodations whenever the Citizen Participation Coordinator is provided reasonable advance notification that one or more persons with mobility or developmental disabilities will be in attendance.
+Additionally, the City shall provide reasonable advance notification that one or more persons with mobility or developmental disabilities will be in attendance.